 An open trade that you have in the market.

-The amount of equity that a spread bettor or CFD trader is required to pay in order to open a new position.
+The amount of equity that a CFD trader is required to pay in order to open a new position.

 The size of a position within a particular portfolio.
 It’s also associated with a risk management technique where an investor calculates the size of each new position so that the maximum likely loss on the position does not exceed a certain amount or a certain percentage of their capital.